-SciPy 2017, the sixteenth annual Scientific Computing with Python conference, will be held this July 10th-16th in Austin, Texas.
+SciPy 2017, the 16th annual Scientific Computing with Python Conference will be held this July 10th - 16th in Austin, Texas.
 SciPy is a community dedicated to the advancement of scientific computing through open source Python software for mathematics, science, and engineering.
 The annual SciPy Conference allows participants from all types of organizations to showcase their latest projects, learn from skilled users and developers, and collaborate on code development.

 The full program will consist of two days of tutorials followed by